-Note from the pandemic—6 months in:
+Note from the pandemic—

-Although I have worked in a variety of media, I am best know for my work in soft pastel.
+Although I have worked in a variety of media, I am best known for my work in soft pastel.
 I began working with pastel about 10 years ago and love their intensity and luminosity.
 I enjoy experimenting and pushing the medium to see how far it can go—working on hand-made surfaces, and combining pastels with charcoal, oil, acrylic, and other media.

 My recent ‘Aerial Series’ is inspired by the view of the earth from above, typically the window of a commercial flight.
 During a night flight patterns of light illuminate the world below us, tracing an intricate web of connection stretching into the distance.
 Some of what we see is identifiable but much is ambiguous, hidden, and imagined.